staslebedenko/aks-setup-demo/01_Intro_Apps_K8s_Tools_Argo/readme.md

 kubectl config use-context devbcn-cluster kubectl get all
 ```
+* Please look at command line output for which name cluster is merged, you can use kubectl config get-contexts  to locate the correct context name

 The next step would be setup default instance of Argo CD from public manifest
 ```yaml